quantum-tinkerer/MeanFi/docs/source/documentation/meanfi.md

 {download}`Run the disk example and its analytic density check <../../../examples/continuum.py>`.

 Use `solution.internal_energy`, or `density_matrix(model).internal_energy`, for
 callable models.
-MeanFi obtains the bare one-body contribution by subtracting the input correction's expectation from the band energy, then adds the interaction energy evaluated on the output density.
-This works before SCF convergence too.
+Normal FermiSimplex calculations integrate the continuous scalar
+$g(k)=\sum_n\min(\epsilon_n(k)-\mu,0)$ on the finished density mesh.
+The degree-two rule uses cached vertex eigenvalues with weight $1/((d+1)(d+2))$ and a centroid with weight $(d+1)/(d+2)$.
+Python deduplicates centroids and computes only their missing eigenvalues in batches, without eigenvectors or mesh refinement.
+During EDIIS it runs once at termination, rather than on every iteration.
+It uses the finest complete evaluated partition, including density previews, and reuses all retained spectra via exact coordinate keys.
+Temporary charge-error spectra are outside the retained cache.
+`statistics.n_energy_simplices` gives the energy partition size;
+`statistics.n_energy_evaluations` counts genuinely new centroid spectra.

+`band_energy` combines this integral with $\mu N$, using the integrated density trace and dividing by the orbital count.
+Total energy subtracts the input mean-field correction contracted with the unchanged density and adds its interaction energy.
+EDIIS uses relative comparisons during iteration and retains this physical total on the final result;
+its density history and interaction curvature are unchanged.
+No density normalization or projector purification is applied.
+The formulas also apply before self-consistency.
+Other integration paths retain their band-energy rule.

 `evaluate_internal_energy(model, density)` and `evaluate_free_energy` cannot
 reconstruct a callable's one-body energy from finitely many integrated density entries and raise; result properties retain already computed energies.
-A selection missing interaction entries or a supplied correction outside the interaction space can leave the retained energy unavailable.
+A selection missing interaction entries, or a supplied correction outside the available interaction support, can leave total energy unavailable.

 Integration remains density-driven.
 A converged density or SCF residual does not certify total-energy accuracy or small energy differences; check energy convergence